sql-code/sql-code/README.md

 ## Big Thanks

-Beekeeper Studio wouldn't exist without [Sqlectron-core](https://github.com/sqlectron/sqlectron-core), the core database libraries from the [Sqlectron project](https://github.com/sqlectron/sqlectron-gui).
-Beekeeper Studio started as an experimental fork of that repository.
+SQL Code wouldn't exist without [Beekeeper Studio](https://github.com/beekeeper-studio/beekeeper-studio/) and [Sqlectron-core](https://github.com/sqlectron/sqlectron-core), the core database libraries from the [Sqlectron project](https://github.com/sqlectron/sqlectron-gui).
+SQL Code started as an experimental fork of that repository.
 A big thanks to @maxcnunes and the rest of the Sqlectron community.